 - Motor skills

 - Social skills

-- Heightened sensory awareness - they may for example: find foods difficult to tolerate, need to touch things, be exceptionally sensitive to noise or be overstimulated by a busy primary school classroom.
+- Heightened sensory awareness - they may for example find certain foods difficult to tolerate, need to touch things, be exceptionally sensitive to noise and/or be overstimulated by a busy primary school classroom.

-Children with the more narrowly defined condition of childhood autism develop language later than typically developing children, and for those who are non-verbal; signing and visual prompts may be used to encourage communication.
+Children with the more narrowly defined condition of childhood autism develop language later than average children; signing and visual prompts may encourage communication with non-verbal children.
 In contrast, children who have Asperger’s syndrome develop language at the same time as other children, but their language use is often unusual.
 They may use rather formal words and phrases, which make them seem old-fashioned and different from their peers, or they may speak in a stilted or monotonous way.